 Lisbon is all about the viewpoints.
 Because the city is built across several hills, you’ll find the most breathtaking vistas at countless spots dotted around the city – even in some of the most unexpected corners, crevasses and crannies.
 You could spend 48 hours traversing the city just finding miraduoro after miraduoro and nothing else.
 There are lots of blogs and websites out there offering guides to where the best viewpoints are, or you could just have fun exploring and stumbling upon them yourself.

 Now, for gelato.
 We visited Lisbon in the semi-scorching heat of the summer, but we’re sure anyone could find year-round excuses to visit Gelato Daverro.
 Now, we tried this first (and many times after that) at their St. Paul’s Square shop, which has since closed as they relocate to a larger shop and factory, but you can find lots of their outposts scattered across the city.
-Check their Facebook page for locations, ’cause it’s well worth seeking this gelateria out!
-Try the white chocolate flavour.
+Check their Facebook page (linked above) for locations, ’cause it’s well worth seeking this gelateria out!
+Try the white chocolate flavour, it’s seriously special.

 Getting from Humberto Delgado (Portela) Lisbon Airport